-Daniel James Gossett was originally signed by A's scout Neil Avent…graduated from James F. Byrnes HS (SC)…attended Clemson University…was second team All-America selection by Collegiate Baseball in 2014 and a Golden Spikes Award finalist.
+Full name is Daniel James Gossett...Graduated from James F. Byrne High School (Duncan, SC)...Pitched for Clemson University from 2012-14, where he was a Second Team All-America selection by Collegiate Baseball in 2014 and a Golden Spikes Award semifinalist.

 Went 4-11 with a 6.11 ERA in 18 starts over two stints with Oakland in his Major League debut… his .267 winning percentage was third lowest in the American League and tied for fourth lowest in Oakland history…it was the lowest since Steve Karsay went 3-12 (.200) in 1997…had 91.1 innings pitched and did not qualify for the league leaders…based on a minimum of 90 innings pitched, he had the second highest opponents slugging percentage in the AL (.549), the fourth highest batting average (.306) and OPS (.906) and the fifth highest ERA…using the 90 inning minimum, his slugging percentage, OPS and average of 2.07 home runs per nine innings were second highest in Oakland history to Gil Heredia in 2001 (.554, .911, 2.22)…his ERA was sixth highest and the highest since Omar Olivares had a 6.75 ERA in 2000…ranked fifth among AL rookies in games started (18), sixth in innings pitched (91.1) and eighth in strikeouts (72)…tied for eighth among all AL pitchers in wild pitches (10)…his 11 losses are second most in Oakland history by a pitcher over the first 18 games of his career (Mike Morgan went 2-13 in 16 career games with Oakland)…his opponents batting average included a .296 (63-for-213) mark against right-handed hitters compared to .319 (53-for-166) against left-handers…surrendered 15 of his 21 home runs to righties…yielded a .315 batting average with runners in scoring position…compiled a 1.50 ERA in the first inning, a 5.19 ERA in innings two and three and a 9.08 ERA from the fourth inning on…his opponents batting average over those splits were .209, .259 and .379…had a .225 opponents batting average the first time through the lineup, .360 after that…made 12 of his 18 starts on the road and 10 during the day…received one run of support or fewer in 11 of his 18 starts and was 0-10 in those starts…went 4-1 in seven starts more than one run of support… was 1-7 in eight starts against AL West competition, 3-4 against all other teams…opponents hit .359 with a .410 on-base percentage and .543 slugging percentage when leading off an inning… held the opponents clean-up hitter to a .200 batting average but the nine hitter batted .419.